Zettlr/zettlr-docs/docs/editor.md

 Are you writing bilingual?
 No problem!
 Simply load all dictionaries that you potentially write text in to check against all languages at once.
 Just remember that dictionaries can use up a lot of memory, so if you load too many, it may slow down the application.

-**How to disable spell checking**: To disable the spellchecker completely, simply uncheck all dictionaries in the preferences.
+> **Tip**: To disable the spellchecker completely, simply uncheck all dictionaries in the preferences.

 ## Working with footnotes